rickhohler/ai-tools/docs/guides/openai-codex.md

 ## Current Status

 **Original Codex API**: Deprecated in March 2023
-**New Codex Suite**: Relaunched in late 2024/2025 as AI software engineering tools
+**Current Codex**: Relaunched as a coding agent at [chatgpt.com/features/codex](https://chatgpt.com/features/codex)

-OpenAI has relaunched "Codex" as a suite of AI software engineering tools powered by newer models (GPT-4o, GPT-5-Codex).
-This is separate from the original Codex API that was deprecated.
+Codex is now a coding agent accessible through ChatGPT, not an API or VS Code extension.
+It's powered by advanced models (GPT-4o, o1) and provides autonomous coding assistance.

 ## For Users of Original Codex API (2021-2023)